natelandau/ansible-homelab-config/README.md

     -   [Uptime Kuma](https://github.com/louislam/uptime-kuma) - Monitoring tool
     -   [Whoogle](https://github.com/benbusby/whoogle-search) - Privacy-respecting metasearch engine
     -   [WikiJS](https://js.wiki/) - Powerful and extensible open source Wiki software

+## Install

+This repository should work on any computer with `ansible` installed.

+To ensure correct versioning, I run it in a virtual environment managed by [Poetry](https://python-poetry.org/).
+To run it in a virtual environment follow these steps:

+1. Ensure you have Python version >= 3.9 installed.
+2. Install poetry `pip3 install poetry`
+3. Clone this repository `git clone https://github.com/natelandau/ansible-homelab-config.git`
+4. Use your terminal and enter the repository directory.
+On Linux/MacOS this is `cd ansible-homelab-config`
+5. Type `poetry install`
+6. Type `poetry shell`

+Following these steps _should_ provision everything you need to get running.

 ## Running the playbook